afshaan4/loudsounds/README.md

 ### notes to future self:
 so future me knows what past me was thinking

+* it only opens one file per run, i want one file per detected loud noise, so we gotta do this `self.rec.open(args.filename, 'wb')` each time a noise is heard.

 * move the save stuff to `soundDetected()` and `soundEnded()` and have those only trigger on sound start and sound end, this might be problematic tho since then the save delay would hold up `soundEnded()`

-* the save stuff works finally, but it still has the issue below
+* the save stuff works finally, but it saves a file with no sound in it

-* `start_recording` will be called continuously
-while a loud noise plays, so I'll have check for state changes from quite to loud then trigger `start_recording` and `stop_recording`
+* the above happens since `start_recording` will be called continuously while a loud noise plays, so I'll have check for state changes from quite to loud then trigger `start_recording` and `stop_recording`

 ## Documentation: